Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Introduction

 While extensive prior research has documented LLM biases against explicit demographic indicators, including names~\citep{nghiemYouGottaBe2024, armstrongSiliconCeilingAuditing2024, isoEvaluatingBiasLLMs2025}, gender pronouns \citep{kotekGenderBiasStereotypes2023}, and racial identifiers \citep{armstrongSiliconCeilingAuditing2024}, real-world hiring systems increasingly employ anonymisation techniques to redact Personally Identifiable Information (PII)~\citep{asthanaAdaptivePIIMitigation2025a, manzanares-salorComparativeAnalysisEnhancement2026, loAIHiringLLMs2025}.
 This practice, while well-intentioned, may provide a false sense of security: candidates' resumes remain rich with subtle, ostensibly job-irrelevant sociocultural markers that can implicitly signal race, gender, and socioeconomic status~\citep{parasuramaGenderedLanguageResumes2022, maderaCommunalAndAgenticLanguage2025}.
 These markers (spoken languages, co-curricular activities, volunteering experiences, hobbies) constitute \textit{sociocultural proxies} that survive conventional anonymisation.

 Our study investigates whether these subtle markers alone are sufficient to trigger demographic bias in state-of-the-art LLMs deployed in hiring contexts.
 We develop a generalisable experimental framework applicable to any cultural setting, which we instantiate within the Singapore context for several methodologically important reasons.
 Singapore's multiethnic, multilingual society, comprising Chinese (74.3\%), Malay (13.5\%), Indian (9.0\%), and other ethnic groups, including Caucasians~\citep{singstatCensus2020}, provides a natural laboratory with clearly distinguishable sociocultural markers across demographic groups~\citep{minerSingaporeReligiousDiversity2023}.
-Furthermore, Singapore's recent AI safety evaluations have highlighted the inadequacy of Western-centric bias testing \citep{chiaLandmarkSingaporeStudy2025}, underscoring the need for region-specific bias audits~\citep{IMDA2025AISafetyRedTeaming}.
-The framework we present is designed for adaptation: researchers can replicate our methodology by substituting appropriate demographic variations and cultural markers.
+Furthermore, Singapore's recent AI safety evaluations have highlighted the inadequacy of Western-centric bias testing~\citep{IMDA2025AISafetyRedTeaming, chiaLandmarkSingaporeStudy2025}, underscoring the need for region-specific bias audits~\citep{IMDA2025AISafetyRedTeaming}.
+This framework is designed for adaptation via substitution of the appropriate demographic variations and cultural markers.

 \paragraph{Research Questions.} We organise our investigation around three core research questions: \textbf{RQ1 (Demographic Recoverability):} Can LLMs infer gender and ethnicity from anonymised resumes containing only sociocultural markers, and which marker categories drive this inference? \textbf{RQ2 (Outcome Bias):} How do demographic markers alter hiring outcomes under two complementary evaluation paradigms: (a) \textit{Direct Comparison} (a 1v1 forced-choice between two candidates) and (b) \textit{Score \& Shortlist} (independent scoring of a pool to find top-scoring candidates), and how sensitive are these outcomes to prompt variations? \textbf{RQ3 (Demographic Disparities):} Which demographic groups receive the most and least favourable treatment, and how do these disparities manifest across models and settings?